CrazyDiamond24/CrazyDiamond24/README.md

 <div style="background-color: black; padding: 10px;">
   <strong style="color: white; font-size: 16px;">🚀 Currently working on a WhatsApp-inspired app in React,
-utilizing hooks and Socket.IO, packed with a multitude of features on our to-do list! 📋</strong>
+utilizing hooks and Socket.IO, packed with a multitude of features on the to-do list! 📋</strong>
 </div>
 <!--